zaragabieee-lab/cs34-bebbo-docs/docs/childs-development-task-and-concept-topic.md

 1. Click the milestone tracker tab.
 2. Watch the videos for each Milestone.
-3. Click “View Details” under “Related Games” for more information about your child’s behavior by their age.
+3. Click **View Details** under **Related Games** for more information about your child’s behavior by their age.

 The **“Related Games”** feature provides parents or caregivers and their child a bonding experience that will contribute to their growth and development.
-You can either *share** the content or click *save* in the app.
+You can either **share** the content or click **save** in the app.
 It contains the following:

 <img width="1200" height="630" alt="10" src="https://github.com/user-attachments/assets/eb21854f-4e17-4cb3-bdc1-0ae75f28001c" />